tekkiebros/co2ampel/README.md

 ## How it works
 The project is based on a Wemos D1 mini and a MH-Z19B CO2 sensor.\
 The MH-Z19B sensor will give us in a certain interval CO2 gas values and temperature (default every 10 sec).\
-One WS2812B Pixel LED will show the air quality based on the values from the [Bundesumweltamt Germany](https://www.umweltbundesamt.de/sites/default/files/medien/pdfs/kohlendioxid_2008.pdf)
+One WS2812B Pixel LED will show the air quality based on the recommended values by [Bundesumweltamt Germany](https://www.umweltbundesamt.de/sites/default/files/medien/pdfs/kohlendioxid_2008.pdf)
 - 300-700ppm <span style="color:blue">*Green*</span>
 - 700-1000ppm Yellow
 - 1000-2000ppm Red